sonelrubin/dynamics-365-contact-center/contact-center/extend/presence-status-sync.md

  Presence APIs in Dynamics 365 Contact Center provide methods to access and update agent availability information across multiple systems.
 You can synchronize agents' presence status to avoid overbooking and ensure synchronization across platforms.

 ## Prerequisites
-- A license to use Omnichannel for Customer Service.
+- A license for Dynamics 365 Contact Center.
-- Agents should have ‘Agent’ or ‘Supervisor’ persona to load presence in Dynamics 365.
+- Agents should have Omnichannel agent or Omnichannel Supervisor role for the presence to load or for the agent to modify the presence status.
-- To modify the presence, the user should have a ‘Supervisor’ persona.
-- Have the 3rd party app whitelisted in Dataverse to access APIs and entities.
+- When you are integrating with a third party application such as Teams, the application must be allowlisted in Dataverse to access APIs and entities.

-### Other Considerations
-In case these APIs are used to synchronize presence between two systems:
+- If the APIs are used to synchronize presence between two systems:
-- The middleware needs to be implemented to convey the messages between Dynamics 365 and the other system.
+  - Make sure that a middleware system is implemented to pass messages between Dynamics 365 Contact Center and the other system.
-- An agent dictionary needs to be built in the middleware.
+  - An agent dictionary must be built in the middleware.

-## Section heading

-Perform the following steps to synchronize presence API status:

-1. Retrieve agent presence change event or addition of new agent from the application.
-1. Modify the agent presence status in Dynamics 365
-1. Get an agents' presence from Dynamics 365

-## Retrieve agent presence change event or addition of new agent from Dynamics 365
+## Retrieve agent presence change event or addition of new agent

 A webhook allows an external service to start a particular runbook in Azure Automation through a single HTTP request.
-To retrieve the agent presence change event or addition of a new agent from Dynamics 365, you can set up a webhook for the msdyn_agentstatuses entity, which the system updates with the agent's status updates.
+To retrieve the agent presence change event or addition of a new agent from Dynamics 365, you can set up a webhook for the msdyn_agentstatus entity, which the system updates with the agent's status updates.

 Perform the steps in the following sections to set up a webhook on the table: